-- 84. In addition, the decision-maker should have taken into account the fact that the errors that led to the late claim had been known to HMRC but not notified to the taxpayer.
-It is not sufficient that there was oversight on the part of HMRC. - 85.
-Mr Grodzinski submits that Code of Practice 14 cannot assist the appellants for the following reasons; - i) Code of Practice 14 is simply a summary guide to corporate self-assessment enquiries conducted under schedule 18.
+[84] In addition, the decision-maker should have taken into account the fact that the errors that led to the late claim had been known to HMRC but not notified to the taxpayer.
+It is not sufficient that there was oversight on the part of HMRC.

+[85] Mr Grodzinski submits that Code of Practice 14 cannot assist the appellants for the following reasons:

+(i) Code of Practice 14 is simply a summary guide to corporate self-assessment enquiries conducted under Sch 18.
 To the extent that Code of Practice 14 does anything more than summarise the statutory regime, it may at most be characterised as a statement of best practice.
-Such statements by public authorities are not apt to give rise to public law obligations: see R (o/a Enstone etc Trust) v West Oxfordshire DC [2009] EWCA Civ 1555 at [36] where Sullivan LJ explained that the failure to follow advice in a planning circular does not necessarily result in unlawfulness.
-If it constitutes a policy of HMRC, it would be open to HMRC to depart from it for good reason: (see for example, Lumba v Secretary of State for the Home Department [2012] AC 245 at [26] per Lord Dyson SCJ). - ii) Under the statutory self-assessment scheme, Parliament has placed responsibility on the taxpayer to get his self-assessment right.
-It is important to note the revolutionary nature of the self-assessment regime. - iii) There is no statutory authority for Code of Practice 14.
-The starting point should be that the court should be slow to interpret a non-statutory guide as imposing legal obligations not contained in the statute. - iv) Nothing in Code of Practice 14 creates an express requirement on HMRC to inform a claimant that he has made a mistake.
-The statement on page 1 of Code of Practice 14 that:
+Such statements by public authorities are not apt to give rise to public law obligations: see R (on the application of Enstone Uplands and District Conservation Trust) v West Oxfordshire DC [2009] EWCA Civ 1555 at [36] where Sullivan LJ explained that the failure to follow advice in a planning circular does not necessarily result in unlawfulness.
+If it constitutes a policy of HMRC, it would be open to HMRC to depart from it for good reason:

+(see for example, R (on the application of Lumba) v Secretary of State for the Home Dept [2011] UKSC 12 at [26], [2012] 1 AC 245 at [26], [2011] 4 All ER 1 per Lord Dyson).

+(ii) Under the statutory self-assessment scheme, Parliament has placed responsibility on the taxpayer to get his self-assessment right.
+It is important to note the revolutionary nature of the self-assessment regime.

+(iii) There is no statutory authority for Code of Practice 14.
+The starting point should be that the court should be slow to interpret a non-statutory guide as imposing legal obligations not contained in the statute.

+(iv) Nothing in Code of Practice 14 creates an express requirement on HMRC to inform a claimant that he has made a mistake.
+The statement on p 1 of Code of Practice 14 that:

-"We want companies to pay the right amount of tax, no more, no less"
+'We want companies to pay the right amount of tax, no more, no less'